-The borders of Midtown neighborhoods are often hazily defined but Longwood Highlands seems to be hemmed in by West Olympic Boulevard to the north, South Rimpau Boulevard to the east, West Pico Boulevard (and maybe South San Vicente Boulevard) to the south, and South La Brea Avenue to the West.
+The borders of Midtown neighborhoods are often hazily defined but Longwood Highlands seems to be hemmed in by West Olympic Boulevard to the north, South Rimpau Boulevard to the east, West Pico Boulevard (and maybe South San Vicente Boulevard) to the south, and South La Brea Avenue to the west.

 There is only one sign at the northeast corner of the neighborhood that I could locate so it’s difficult to be sure.
-However, if I’m correct in my assumptions then Longwood Highlands is neighbors with Brookside, Park Mile, Country Club Park, Miracle Mile, Redondo-Sycamore, Victoria Park, Vineyard and Wilshire Highlands.
+However, if I’m correct in my assumptions then Longwood Highlands is neighbors with Brookside, Park Mile, Country Club Park, Miracle Mile, Redondo-Sycamore, Victoria Park, Vineyard, and Wilshire Highlands.

 Most of the homes in the neighborhood were built in the 1920s in a variety of styles, often in the mock-Tudor and Spanish Colonial styles.
-The homes tend sit back fairly far from the streets on relatively large lots.
-Longwood Highlands is still a primarily a quiet, gently hilly residential neighborhood surrounded by loud, busy commercial corridors.
+The homes tend to sit back fairly far from the streets on relatively large lots.
+Longwood Highlands is still a primarily quiet, gently hilly residential neighborhood surrounded by loud, busy commercial corridors.

-There aren’t a lot in the way of mom and pop eateries in the area… two donut places [Lee’s (aka Bee’s) and Magee’s], El Burrito Jr, I Love Teriyaki and a BBQ place whose name I couldn’t sort out.
-Rosemead‘s El Chato Taco Truck frequently posts up there too.
-Otherwise, mega-chains like Burger King, KFC and Starbucks are located along the neighborhood’s edge.
+There aren’t a lot in the way of mom and pop eateries in the area… two donut places [Lee’s (aka Bee’s) and Magee’s], El Burrito Jr, I Love Teriyaki, and a BBQ place whose name I couldn’t sort out.
+Rosemead‘s El Chato taco truck frequently posts up there too.
+Otherwise, mega-chains like Burger King, KFC, and Starbucks are located along the neighborhood’s edge.
 Nearby to the west is Little Ethiopia, which is full of good eats.
 Along the southern edge of the neighborhood are a goodly number of auto shops.